alannotnerd/packer.nvim/README.md

 use {
   'myusername/example',        -- The plugin location string
-  -- The following keys are all optional disable = boolean,           -- Mark a plugin as inactive updater = function,          -- Specifies custom updater.
+  -- The following keys are all optional updater = function,          -- Specifies custom updater.
 See "custom installers" below. branch = string,             -- Specifies a git branch to use tag = string,                -- Specifies a git tag to use.
 Supports '*' for "latest tag"